momochi000/typewar/README.md

   should have a pointer to it's owner.
 The spawner should as well.

   Change player sprite (current one is crap)

-  Show damage numbers above enemy when they take damage

-  The player should be able to activate any text fragment by typing.
-  Need a text input manager that watches for keyboard inputs and selects the correct active fragments.

   Add hit effect sprite (sparkles when you hit, or get hit.
 Different sparkles when you block)